Stas-Medvedev/Best_subset_selection/README.md

 # Best_subset_selection
-This repo will contain the code for the best subset selection algorithm.
-The algorithm involves calculations and comparison of SSE, R^2, adjusted R^2, C, AIC, SBC, and PRESS values.
+The goal of this project is to implement a best subset selection algorithm for linear regression in Python that involves calculations and comparison of SSE, R^2, adjusted R^2, C, AIC, SBC, and PRESS criterion values.